dwywdo/dwywdo.xyz/content/fleetings/Bloom filter.md

-> [!COMMENT]- 1% Error => 9.6bits / Elements
+> [!QUOTE] 1% Error => 9.6bits / Elements

 **p.** "Bloom filters also have the unusual property that the time needed either to add items or to check whether an item is in the set is a fixed constant, O(k), completely independent of the number of items already in the set."

-> [!COMMENT]- This can be boosted with aid of hardware support, since applying each hash functions can be done in parallel
+> [!QUOTE] This can be boosted with aid of hardware support, since applying each hash functions can be done in parallel

 **p.** "In a hardware implementation, however, the Bloom filter shines because its k lookups are independent and can be parallelized."